From Mystic Falls to Camp Crystal Lake: Discover Madison, Georgia’s Top 5 Spooky Films

 4. The Vampire Diaries

-Two of our favorite shows, “The Vampire Diaries” and the spin-off “The Originals” filmed at this Georgian-style home on Dixie Avenue.
-Bonar Hall was one of the first of the grand-style homes built in 1839 at the start of the town’s cotton-boom heyday, 1840-60.
+Two of our favorite shows, “The Vampire Diaries” and the spin-off “The Originals” filmed at this Georgian-style home at 962 Dixie Avenue.
+Bonar Hall was one of the first of the grand-style homes built in 1839, which marked the start of the town’s cotton-boom heyday that lasted through 1860.

 First owned by John Byne Walker, the home was constructed with bricks handmade by enslaved people on Walker’s plantation.
 Recognized on The National Register of Historic Places, today this private home’s 13 sprawling acres also include formal boxwood gardens with rare trees and shrubs imported from around the world.